kinde-oss/kinde-python-sdk/kinde_sdk/docs/apis/tags/ConnectedAppsApi.md

 Get Connected App Token

-Get an access token that can be used to call the third-party provider linked to the connected app
+Get an access token that can be used to call the third-party provider linked to the connected app.

 ### Example